It's such a pleasure doing hummingbird

 This "Hibiscus Hunter" knows good flowers when she sees them.
 It's fun painting flowers and critters.

 Hummingbirds are attracted to bright colors.
 One time I saw a hummer flying around the window looking at my orchid flowers.
-You can grow orchids in your home.

 The "Calliope Hummingbird" lives in the Alpine forests of the western parts North America.
 Hummingbirds are good at camouflaging themselves mainly because they are so small.